hiblaphp/event-loop/README.md

 The contrast with `nextTick`:
 ```
-nextTick     — fires before I/O in the next iteration
+nextTick     fires before I/O in the next iteration
-setImmediate — fires after I/O in the current iteration
+setImmediate fires after I/O in the current iteration
 ```

 ---

 ### `defer` — when the loop is truly idle

-`defer` callbacks run only when all other work is exhausted — the nextTick queue is empty, the microtask queue is empty, no timers are ready, no I/O is pending, no fibers are ready, and the check queue is empty.
+`defer` callbacks run only when all other work is exhausted: the nextTick queue is empty, the microtask queue is empty, no timers are ready, no I/O is pending, no fibers are ready, and the check queue is empty.
 If any of those phases have work, deferred callbacks wait.

 Signal handlers are intentionally excluded from this check.
-A registered signal listener is edge-triggered — it means "call me if this signal arrives", not "there is pending work to do".
+A registered signal listener is edge-triggered, meaning "call me if this signal arrives", not "there is pending work to do".
 A `SIGTERM` handler registered for graceful shutdown may never fire on a normal exit.
 Treating it as pending work would prevent deferred callbacks from ever running in long-lived processes that hold